sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/use_cases.md

 2. Go to `Cody` -> `Recipes`
 3. Click `Generate a docstring`
-4. Cody will provide a copy of the code with docstrings inserted change this list to be nested bullet points
+4. Cody will provide a copy of the code with docstrings inserted

 ## Testing code